Paulownia coreana: Flower and fruit

 The light purple flowers bloom from May to June; while the flower of Paulownia tomentosa has purple stripes, that of Paulownia coreana does not.
 The flower has five divided petals, each 5-7.5 cm in length.
 The tree bears light brown fruit from October to November; the fruits are elliptical, with sticky puffs.

 Uses

 Since Korean paulownia is light, and easy to handle, it is considered good lumber.
 It can be used for making furniture, athletic goods and musical instruments.
-Specifically, the timber delivers sound well, so it is used to make the geomungo (Korean musical instrument with six strings), a type of mandolin, and the gayageum (twelve-string Korean zither).
+Specifically, the timber delivers sound well, so it is used to make the geomungo (Korean musical instrument with six strings) and the gayageum (twelve-string Korean zither).
 It also grows rapidly, so when cultivated, it helps prevent disease in plants.
 Its leaves are used as an insecticide, and its bark is used as natural dye.
 In addition, Paulownia coreana’s bark plays a great role in oriental medicine.